Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Order

 The merchandise covered by this order is circular welded carbon quality steel pipe of a kind used for oil and gas pipelines (welded line pipe) not more than 406.4 mm (16 inches) in outside diameter, regardless of wall thickness, length, surface finish, end finish or stenciling.

 Analysis of Comments Received

-This notice serves as the only reminder to parties subject to administrative protective order (“APO”) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
-Timely notification of return/destruction of APO materials or conversion to judicial protective order is hereby requested.
-Failure to comply with the regulations and the terms of an APO is a sanctionable violation.
+This notice also serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under APO in accordance with 19 CFR 351.305.
+Timely notification of the return or destruction of APO materials, or conversion to judicial protective, orders is hereby requested.
+Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.